yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Results:

-As a result, genes were differentially expressed in Scissor+ cells (poorsurvival)over Scissor− cells(good survival) .
-For example，MT-CO1 ，TF，CD74，FN1，SPP1，CYP2E1,CES1, FOS , AOX1 and ATF3 are enriched in the poorsurvival column.
+ As a result, genes were differentially expressed in Scissor+ cells (poorsurvival)over other cells.For example，MT-CO1 ，TF，CD74，FN1，SPP1，CYP2E1,CES1, FOS , AOX1 and ATF3 are enriched in the poorsurvival column.

 #### Results: